 So it will be as it always has been, again.

 Money makes money.
 Those willing to invest will reap the rewards of paying for advertising.

 Whatever you want to call it fair, fake, or foul, it’s all paid advertising.

-Update: Amazon has now introduced a $50.00 spend minimum to stop fake book reviews.
+Related Reading: Amazon introduces a $50.00 spend minimum to stop fake book reviews.